Penn-Roosevelt State Park

 Alternate versions of the text of the brochures are in rich text and text formats.
 Click on the files to view them.
 To download (.rtf) files:

 Interactive GIS Map

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

 Common Birds of Penn-Roosevelt State Park (.pdf) (409 kb, 3/11)

-The park is easily reached from US 322, one-half mile east of Potters Mills (where US 322 changes from two to four lanes) turn south onto Crowfield Road (six miles to park).
-Or further east, turn south, (near the runaway truck ramp) onto Stone Creek Road (also six miles to park).
+The park is easily reached from US 322, one-half mile east of Potters Mills (where US 322 changes from two to four lanes) turn south onto Crowfield Road and drive six miles to park.
+Or further east, turn south, (near the runaway truck ramp) onto Stone Creek Road and drive six miles to park.

 The roads to the park are not plowed in the winter.